fremen432/Eazy-Eatz/README.md

 WHEN I enter recipe specifications in the search bar, THEN I am presented with multiple recipe options related to my given specifications, WHEN I choose which recipe I want to cook,
-THEN I am presented with a shopping list of ingredients that make up that recipe.
+THEN I am presented with a list of ingredients that make up that recipe, WHEN I drag which ingredients I want into the grocery list and click the "Save List" button, THEN I my grocery list is saved to local storage,
-WHEN I view the shopping list,
+WHEN I click the "Previous Groceries" button,
-THEN I can see the average price of the recipe.
+THEN the ingredients of any previous grocery list will be populated in the Previous Grocery list, WHEN I look at the recipe instructions,
+THEN I see step-by-step instructions for how to cook my selected meal.

 ```

 <!-- Project Requirements -->